IconHTML TagWriter 3.7.1

 - Mark & Select Mark: You can use the 'Mark' button in the editor to mark any text in the document.
 You can use this feature to insert clickmap data or imported text: after having marked the place where the data or text should be placed, go to the map maker or text importer.
 When you're done, click the 'Insert' button there and the data or text will be inserted at the marked position.
 If you click the 'Select Mark' button, the marked text is selected.

-- Table: As you may know, tables in HTML are one of the trickier things to make and on top of that, different browsers may have different "interpretations" of table layout.
+- Table: As you may know, tables in HTML are one of the trickier things to make and on top of that, different browsers used to have different "interpretations" of table layout.
 If you click this button, a new table will be inserted with a single column & row.
 To minimize the tag-typing work, there are several advanced options available from the pop-up menu:

 - ImageMap: Click this button to go to the ImageMap maker.
 Imagemaps are pictures with different regions in it which serve as 'buttons', these can be rectangles, circles or polygons.
 You can assign a link to each region.